Git code synchronization and merge

 1. Create two projects: git_cross_project_1 and git_cross_project_2.
 They can be in different regions.

-2. Follow the instructions in Step 1 to configure a resource group, an OSS data source, and network connections for each workspace.
+2. Follow the instructions in Step 1 to configure a resource group and an OSS data source for each workspace.
 You can use the same data source for both.
+Then, configure the network connections.

 3. Follow the instructions in Step 2 to prepare a single Git repository that will serve as the shared repository for both workspaces.

-4. Follow the instructions in Step 3 to configure and initialize Git synchronization for both workspaces, using the same SSH address and private key for both configurations.
+4. Follow the instructions in Step 3 to configure and initialize Git synchronization for both workspaces.
+Use the same SSH address and private key for both configurations.
+Ensure that initialization is successful.
 After initialization, branches for both workspaces (for example, 270256 for project1 and 270257 for project2) appear in the Git repository.

 2. Cross-project merge strategy